-Maintain a Sustainable Restaurant Association (SRA) rating of three stars for King's Food
+• Maintain SRA Rating of three stars for King's Food.

 Our Sustainable Food Policy commits King's to addressing sustainability impacts arising from our catering and hospitality operations while providing healthy and sustainable food for our students, staff and visitors.
 It sets out wide-reaching commitments in the areas of sourcing, society and environment, including an increased focus on local and independent suppliers, the removal of palm oil from food produced in-house, engaging with students and the local community to redistribute unsold food, removing beef from restaurant menus, and serving vegan and vegetarian options as the default options at meetings and events.